 From simple conversations to complex transactions, chatbots are made to do almost everything.
 They are now used by businesses, irrespective of the industry and are used for placing orders, checking the status of the order, book flight tickets, make financial transactions, handle complex queries of the clients/customers, improve marketing campaigns, and a lot more.
 In short, chatbots are new apps for businesses.

 Enhancement in UI Elements: As the chatbots evolve with better abilities, there is a shift in their UI elements as well.
 They have a Conversational User Interface (CUI) which brings a change to the way human-computer interaction occurs.

 CUI uses Natural Language Processing (NLP) that enables computers to understand, analyze, and create meaning from human language.
 NLP also takes up and process unstructured inputs (such as questions with spelling mistakes), helps in sentiment analysis, and more.

 Technology Stack for Development: Chatbots are made to do a lot of things.
-Depending upon what a chatbot has to do, different technologies are adopted by the development community to build a chatbot.
+Depending upon what a chatbot has to do, different technologies are adopted by the developers to build a chatbot.
 There are tools (like ChatFuel, API.ai, Botsify) that help to build a chatbot with less technical expertise.
 Then, there are technologies like Machine Learning, Natural Language Processing, RPA that can take chatbot abilities to the next level.
 Such abilities can be integrated by opting for custom chatbot development.

 Chatbot with Voice Interface: Mark Zuckerberg’s Personal Assistant